 Best Kauai Attractions to Do with Kids

-Once you arrive in the parking lot, it’s just a short walk to the viewing platforms where you’ll get an amazing view of the canyon.
+Once you arrive in the parking lot, it’s just a short walk to the Waimea Canyon lookout viewing platforms, where you’ll get an amazing view of the canyon.

-For adventurous families, you might want to dedicate some time for hiking.
+For adventurous families, you might want to dedicate some time to hiking too.

 Spouting Horn in Poipu is always a hit with kids!